A Line To Kill

 Hawthorne and Horowitz Investigate

-Hawthorne and Horowitz Investigate consists of five books, and the series is set to expand with the upcoming release of one more book.
+Hawthorne and Horowitz Investigate consists of six books and series is set to expand with the upcoming release of one more book.
 The current recommended reading order for the series is provided below.